CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-template-events.md

-# REST API: request events for a Marketing Suite template
+# REST API: GET template events

 To request the events for a Marketing Suite template you can send an HTTP GET request to the following URL: